Jump to:

 • Reach ≤ 6 inches predicts a fall.

-• Cons: This test yields limited functional information.19
+• Cons: Yields limited functional information.2

-Elderly fall screening test: sensitivity 93%, specificity 78%.
-Dynamic Gait Index: sensitivity 85%, specificity 38%.
 Morse Falls Risk Assessment (acute care or acute rehabilitation setting): predicts likelihood that a patient will fall based off six variables – history of falls, secondary diagnoses, ambulatory aids, intravenous therapy, gait and mental status; quick and easy to score.
-Long-term care minimum dataset (LTCMDS) for all aspects of care in Nursing Home settings: captures falls and injury histories at regular intervals in the resident’s day.

 Early predictions of outcomes

-Multifactorial risk assessment and a multifactorial intervention focused on identified deficits and risk factors are effective in reducing falls.
-However, few studies have shown benefits for fall prevention programs on quality of life.
+Primary sequelae of falls include injuries and post-fall anxiety.
+Multifactorial risk assessment and multifactorial intervention focused on identified deficits and risk factors are effective in reducing falls.
+However, few studies have shown benefits for fall prevention programs on quality of life.2,5,14

 Environmental